 - Official Account for Credibility

-How to set up a business account on WeChat?
+How to set up a WeChat account for business?

 Many companies have a WeChat account that people can follow, subscribe to, and add to their network.
-However, as there are many verified accounts there are also a lot of non-verified accounts.
 A verified account shows that WeChat recognizes that the account is official and shares high-quality and creative content.

 Thanks to that recognition, the brand can attract potential partners by posting high-quality media content such as videos, pictures, and text messages.
 On another hand, they will be more comfortable when knowing that the WeChat account is verified and they will be more likely to subscribe.